Why and How to Lime a Lawn

 Step 1: Conduct a Soil Test

-Although DIY soil test kits are available, they won’t provide you with information about liming your lawn.
-The results might reveal your soil’s pH, but they won’t indicate the right amount of lime for your specific soil type.
+Although DIY soil test kits are available, they won’t provide information about liming your lawn.
+The results might reveal your soil’s pH but won’t indicate the right amount of lime for your specific soil type

 Step 2: Calculate How Much Lime You Need